Troubleshooting Kubernetes Engine

 Error creating: Internal error occurred: failed calling webhook "namespace.sidecar-injector.istio.io": failed to call webhook: Post "https://istiod.istio-system.svc:443/inject?timeout=10s": context deadline exceeded

-▶️ Add the hostNetwork: true
+▶️ Solution: Add hostNetwork: true

-setting to istiod
+to the istiod

-Also, when using hostNetwork: true
+explicitly when using hostNetwork: true

 .

-$ kubectl edit deployment -n istio-system istiod
+kubectl edit deployment -n istio-system istiod

 spec:

-hostNetwork: true # 추가
+hostNetwork: true # added

 dnsPolicy: ClusterFirstWithHostNet